system76/docs/content/windows.md

 ![Installing Windows](/images/windows/step16.png)

-When the VM reboots, you may be prompted to "Press any key to boot from CD or DVD...". **Do not press any keys here, or the installation will start over.**
+When the VM reboots, you may be prompted to "Press any key to boot from CD or DVD..." (pictured below). **Do not press any keys here, or the installation will start over.**

 ![Do not press any key.
 Seriously.](/images/windows/step17.png)